 PLEASE NOTE FAILURE TO PAY ON TIME WILL RESULT IN CANCELLATION.

-(iii) A VAT invoice is a legal document that needs to be produced by the supplier of the goods or services.
-It is supporting evidence for the VAT that the supplier owes to the tax authorities.
+A VAT invoice is a legal document that needs to be produced by the Travel Provider of the goods or services.
+It is supporting evidence for the VAT that the Travel Provider owes to the tax authorities.
 With regard to the Travel and Lifestyle Service business, American Express has the role of the travel agent.
-American Express is not the supplier of hotel rooms, nor does it have any right or obligation to raise the relevant invoice in this respect.
-Furthermore, American Express are not in a position to enforce that the supplier of the hotel rooms raises an invoice in our capacity as the travel agent.
+American Express is not the Travel Provider of hotel rooms, nor does it have any right or obligation to raise the relevant invoice in this respect.
+Furthermore, American Express are not in a position to enforce that the Travel Provider of the hotel rooms raises an invoice in our capacity as the travel agent.

 D2.
 Method of Payment- Back to top

 You must pay with your American Express Card.
 Alternatively, at our discretion, we may accept full or partial payment (with any outstanding balance paid for from your American Express card) through redemption of your Membership Reward points.

 It is important that you have sufficient insurance in place to cover you (and your group) whilst you are away.
 It is a condition of your booking that you have such suitable insurance cover in place.
 Please ensure that you have a valid travel insurance policy in place from the time of booking, to cover you for the countries and activities you may be undertaking on your holiday.
 You should contact us to discuss this if you do not already have insurance in place.